ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   * Connection Properties ({{preestablishment}})
   * and Message Properties ({{datatransfer}}); note that Message Properties can also be specified during data transfer to affect specific Messages.

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
 This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.
-It can also represent a pool of transport protocol instance, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
+It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.